nikita-jaya/etl-pipeline-project/README.md

 # ETL (Extract, Transform, Load) Data Pipeline Project

-*Completed as a final project for Carnegie Mellon University's 36614 Graduate Data Engineering course in collaboration with classmates Ryan Yu (@ryanjamesyu2) and Qianruixi (Erica) Wang (@ qianruixiwang)*
+*Completed as a final project for Carnegie Mellon University's 36614 Graduate Data Engineering course in collaboration with classmates Ryan Yu (@ryanjamesyu2) and Qianruixi (Erica) Wang (@qianruixiwang)*

 An ETL and reporting pipeline for HHS and Quality hospital data.
 The pipeline can be broadly broken down into 3 parts: schema, loading, and reporting.
 These parts are detailed in later sections.
 To run the code, use the `prancer_env` virtual environment provided in the `env.yml` file.
 You can create the environment by running the following command: